 A harassment lawsuit is a highly customized combination of financial expenses and losses.
-After filing a harassment lawsuit, your potential settlement will depend on the unique set of circumstances surrounding your case and the extent and severity of the harassment you endured.
+Therefore, after filing a harassment lawsuit, your potential settlement will depend on the unique set of circumstances surrounding your case and the extent and severity of the harassment you endured.

-The average settlement for any type of harassment lawsuit will vary greatly from plaintiff to plaintiff.
-Your personal injury lawyer may help you determine the value of your harassment lawsuit based on their calculation of your damages.
+The average settlement for any type of harassment lawsuit will vary significantly from plaintiff to plaintiff.
+Our personal injury lawyers can help you determine the value of your harassment lawsuit based on their calculation of your damages.

 Harassment Is Never Acceptable